rafaelpadilla/darknet/README.md

     - `test`: the path to the text file containing a list of images to be tested.
     - `results`: the path to the folder where your results will be saved.
     See [here](https://github.com/rafaelpadilla/darknet/blob/master/newdata/voc.data) an example of the `voc.data` file.
+ + `newdata/yolo-voc.2.0.cfg`: The configuration file that represents the backbone of the YOLO v2.
+ + `newdata/yolo-voc_final.weights`: The pretrained weights used in this example. **Due to its size (~268MB), this weight was not commited with this project, therefore you need to download it [here](https://drive.google.com/file/d/11PDp2P-onqr46mwQGPOxxXiP0Jg98QUY/view?usp=sharing) and put it in the folder /newdata/**.
  + `-savetxt`: this is an **optional** argument.
 If you add this argument, a text file will be created for each image containing the bounding boxes and classes detected.
 It will be saved in the _results_ folder specified in the _voc.data_ file.
  + `-saveimg`: this is also an **optional** argument.
 With this argument, the resulting images with the detected objects will be saved in the _results_ folder specified in the _voc.data_ file.
  + `-threshold`: also **optional**.
 The default value is 0.24.
 Only bounding boxes with higher or equal confidence will be considered.